Maciej Matthew Szymanski: Biography

 He was born the second son of Dr. Karol Szymański and his wife Anna Trajdos.
 His father was a medical superintendent of a psychiatric hospital in Warta near Warsaw, Poland.
 Maciej was educated by the Congregation of Marian Fathers before the war, and subsequently attended underground classes in the Nazi occupied capital where he passed his matriculation.
-His father was murdered by the Soviets in the Katyn forest massacre of 1940 along with around 20,000 Polish officers.
+His father was murdered by the Soviets in the Katyń massacre of 1940 along with at least 21,768 Polish officers, auxiliary officers, policemen, border guards, prison guards and members of the intelligentsia.
 In 1941, at the age of 15, Maciej joined the Military Organization Lizard Union (Związek Jaszczurzy) formed by the underground Organizacja Polska (OP).
 By 1944 Szymanski became member of the National Armed Forces (NSZ) allied to the Home Army (Armia Krajowa), and entered the partisan battalion Chrobry II.
 His unit, called 'Warszawianka', was based in central Warsaw in the railway workers' union building (Dom Kolejowy), on the corner of Żelazna and Chmielna streets on an escarpment above the main railway line into the city.
 The location was of strategic significance, and helped his company hold out till the final capitulation of the Warsaw Uprising.
 One of his unit comrades was the decorated hero and tragic figure of captain Witold Pilecki who fought as a plain insurgent.
 He was able to leave the bombed-out capital with the civilian population.